Geometric influences: Geometric influences under rotation

-where $c> 0$ is a universal constant. \end{Proposition} The proof of Proposition~\ref{Prop:Rotation} uses a weaker variant of Lemma~\ref{lem_random_rotation}: \begin{Lemma} Let $M$ be as defined in Notation~\ref{Not:ofrac}.
-There exists a constant $K>0$ such that for any $A \subset \mathbb{R}^n$ and for any $r>0$, we have
+The proof of Proposition \ref{PropRotation} uses a weaker variant of Lemma \ref{lemrandomrotation}: \begin{Lemma} Let $M$ be as defined in Notation \ref{Notofrac}.
+There exists a constant $K>0$ such that for any $A \subset\mathbb{R}^n$ and for any $r>0$, we have